-The world is what it is: Men who are nothing, who allow themselves to become nothing, have no place in it A Bend in the River
+The world is what it is: Men who are nothing, who allow themselves to become nothing, have no place in it A Bend in the River—V.S.
+Naipaal

 I recently had a conversation with another prisoner while waiting to see the doctor.
 With a look of dejection, he asked me if I’d heard anything about the house bill for first-time offenders serving life without the possibility of probation or parole.
 I said no, but added that I believe a prisoner has better odds at being granted executive clemency—or struck by lightning—than the Missouri State Senate passing the first-time offenders bill.